vegito11/AWSAuthSync/Readme.md

 1. Whenever an existing CR object is updated.
 The aws-auth map will retain any entries that are deleted from our CR object.

 2. Because it hasn't been thoroughly tested and was created only for learning purposes, we should implement it in production right now.

+3. We can have admission webhook which can verify the Userarn/Rolearn , So that we can prevent the common typos from happening

+4. We can have the Mutating webhook to set the username/group by parsing Userarn/Rolearn

 ## Referense